-I'm already enrolled in TRS-ActiveCare:
+What if I'm already enrolled in TRS-ActiveCare?

-TRS-Care (for retirees) is a plan separate and distinct from TRS-ActiveCare (for working school employees).
+TRS-Care (for retirees) is a plan separate and distinct from TRS-ActiveCare (for public school employees who are actively working).
 When you retire, you must submit an application form that tells TRS if you'd like to enroll yourself and your dependents in, or defer enrollment in, TRS-Care.
 During the Initial Enrollment Period for TRS-Care, if you choose not to enroll in TRS-Care coverage, you are not required to provide the reason (e.g., other group coverage) for waiving coverage.
 Also, be sure to contact your school official to verify your TRS-ActiveCare termination date.
 A TRS retiree can be covered as a dependent of an active employee who is enrolled in TRS-ActiveCare.